ucsd-ml-arts/generative-audio-shawheen-tosifian/README.md

 I went through a lot of effects, but the ones I found most interesting are included in the repository.
 (Brief description of ones you used)

 For a lot of the sound combinations, there wasn't much success in achieving a mixing as described before between the ambient sound and melodic one.
-The combinations that were closest to the intended outcome were that of the underwater sound with that of the ...
+The combinations that were closest to the intended outcome were that of the underwater sound, which on seemed to have a low-pass filtering effect on the audio.
+The interpolations were weak partly due to the encoding not being representative of the original audio, with a lot of them having harsh, distorted artifacts in them (like a broken violin).

-A future direction could be taken using a style transfer approach (using spectrograms)
+A future direction could be taken using a style transfer approach on spectrograms of each audio clip in the hopes that certain 'qualities' of the ambient sound can be transferred to the melodic clip

 Results: